SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 **Figure 20.** Histogram for our October 2021 SAR image.

 It appears that the value is about the same, so we can use the same threshold that we did in the SNAP software.
-We can add our image from our past training corresponding to January 2023
+We can add our image from our past training corresponding to January 2023.

 <img align="center" src="../images/flood-mapping-sar-images/20_histo_vh_jan2023.png"  vspace="10" width="500">

 **Figure 20.** Histogram for our January 2023 SAR image.

 Now, let’s continue with our October 2021 image, and create a binary image.
-    a.
-Select Raster > Raster Calculator….
+1. Select `Raster > Raster Calculator…`.
-    b.
-In the Raster Calculator Expression field, enter the following: 255*(Sigma0_VH_db@1<-18.38)
+2. In the Raster Calculator Expression field, enter the following, being careful to include the parentheses: `55*(Sigma0_VH_db@1<-18.38)`
-    c.
-Click on the ... next to the Output layer field.
+3. Click on the `...` next to the Output layer field.
 Save the file in the folder and name it *water_nowater_oct2021*

 <img align="center" src="../images/flood-mapping-sar-images/21_water_nw_layers.png"  vspace="10" width="600">

 **Figure 21.** Water-non water image for October 2021.
 The red circle indicates the region we want to focus on for our flood detection procedure.

 In figure 21 we can see a zone circled in red.
-This is the area that we will focus on to compared the river flow and water surface from a potential flood event occurred in October 2021, by comparing it with January 2023
+This is the area that we will focus on to compare the typical river to the water surface from a potential flood event that occurred in October 2021, by comparing it with January 2023.

+>If you have misplaced your data files from the previous training where the January 2023 flood map was generated, please download the zipped files from this [Drive Link](https://drive.google.com/file/d/1xcHr-WFPECQdacf6sENHtCWdHDJKqJrK/view?usp=share_link).
+> * Upload the Sigma0_VV and Sigma0_VH .img files to QGIS.
+> * Change the layer names to Sigma0_VV_Jan23 and Sigma0_VH_Jan23 so you can distinguish them from the October 2021 layers.
+> * You will need to repeat the conversion from linear units to decibels (amplitude) in QGIS using the Raster calculator.
+    > 1. In the Raster Calculator Expression field, enter the following: `10*log10(VV)`.
+    > 2. Now highlight the portion of the equation where it says VV and input the actual band by double-clicking on the Sigma0_VV band in the Raster Bands field.
+    > 3. Your equation should now read: `10*log10(“Sigma0_VV_Jan23”)`, or something similar.
+    > 4. Click on the `...` next to the Output layer field.
+Save the file in the qgis_flood_tt folder and name it Sigma0_VV_db_Jan23.
+Click OK.
+    > 5. Click Run.
+    > 7. Repeat steps for the Sigma0_VH_Jan23 band.
+    > 6. Close the raster calculator.
+> * Now make the binary map of where water is observed for January 2023.
+    > 1. Select `Raster > Raster Calculator…`.
+    > 2. In the Raster Calculator Expression field, enter the following, being careful to include the parentheses: `255*(Sigma0_VH_db_Jan23@1<-18.38)`
+    > 3. Click on the `...` next to the Output layer field.
+Save the file in the folder and name it *water_nowater_jan2023*

+### Color the images ###
-Provide with color the image.
-Right-click on the *water_nowater_oct2021* image name in the Layers panel and click Properties.
-Select the Symbology tab.
-Next to the Render type field, choose Singleband psuedocolor from the dropdown menu.
-Select a color ramp or make your own.
+1. Right-click on the *water_nowater_oct2021* image name in the Layers panel and click Properties.
+2. Select the Symbology tab.
+3. Next to the Render type field, choose Singleband psuedocolor from the dropdown menu.
+4. Select a color ramp or make your own.
 Make sure to follow the golden rules of data visualization.
+5. Repeat this for *water_nowater_jan2023*.

-Now let’s apply the change detection technique!.
+### Now let’s apply the change detection technique! ###
 We will use the raster calculator to make a simple multi-temporal difference.
-It’s time to load the product water_nonwater file from our last training session.
-Rename this last product as water_nonwater_jan2023 to make the difference with our current product.
-Next, applying the most common change detection approach, let’s compute the difference between both dates using Raster Calculator tool again.
+Applying the most common change detection approach, let’s compute the difference between both dates using the Raster Calculator tool again.
+Use the equation `"water_nowater_oct2021" - "water_nowater_jan2023"`.

 <img align="center" src="../images/flood-mapping-sar-images/22_changede.png"  vspace="10" width="600">